vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 These fields are all set in the asset's governance proposal, and can also be changed by governance.

 * **Maximum lifetime deposit**: The lifetime deposit limit per public key.
 * **Withdrawal delay threshold**: The maximum that someone with the asset can withdraw instantly.
-All withdrawals over the threshold will be delayed by the withdrawal delay, which can be seen on the ERC-20 bridge, per asset.
+All withdrawals over the threshold will be delayed by the withdrawal delay, which can be seen on the Ethereum and Arbitrum bridges, per asset.
 For an asset with a threshold of 1 (the lowest possible decimal amount for the asset), all withdrawals will be subject to the delay.

 #### Quantum
 An asset's quantum is a loose approximation of the smallest 'meaningful' amount of that asset.
 For example the quantity of the asset that would approximately match the value of 1 USD.